demisto/content/Packs/StarterPack/Integrations/BaseIntegration/README.md

-This is a Boilerplate script README markdown file.
+This is a Base integration README markdown file.

 This contains your integration full documentation.